Bankruptcy vehicle appraisals are one of the most important things to consider if your vehicle is worth more than the approved auto exemption.

 If you want to file bankruptcy, but you are nervous about losing your car if you file bankruptcy, consider these four things about car equity and bankruptcy:

-How Does Your Vehicle’s Equity Work in a Chapter 7 Bankruptcy?
+How Does Your Vehicle’s Appraisal Work in a Chapter 7 Bankruptcy?

 Your property becomes part of the “bankruptcy estate when you file for bankruptcy relief.”
 In a Chapter 7 bankruptcy, the Chapter 7 trustee may use non-exempt assets of the bankruptcy estate to pay unsecured creditors.